- Home

 If you’re looking for a creative, hands-on hobby, why not give whittling a try?

 Whittling is a simple form of woodcarving that, at its most basic level, only involves a knife and a piece of wood.
 With these, you can carve whatever you please.
-Bowls, spoons, figurines, chess pieces, and wood spirits (bearded deities that are said to reside in the forest) are popular among the whittling community.
+Bowls, spoons, figurines, chess pieces, and wood spirits are popular among the whittling community.

 Like origami, whittling is also a mindful activity.
 In fact, research shows that carving wood helps to reduce stress, encourage positive emotions, and support emotional processing.
 Plus, your creations can make unique and personal gifts or decorations.